 In Section 1, respondents are asked to select Learning Environments in which the student is comfortable receiving instruction.
 These LEs are:

-FTF–Face-to-Face, a traditional classroom with direct instruction from a teacher.
+TLC–Traditional Lecture Classroom with direct face-to-face instruction from a teacher.

 SGC–Small Group Collaborative, a cohort of no more than five students who work together through units of instruction with minimal time spent receiving lecture instruction.